 NVRR Road Championship

 At the start of the year, the Club Captains publish a list of a minimum of 15 open and accessible championship events at which members can score points.
-The minimum number of scores required to be placed in the league is one and the maximum seven.
+The minimum number of scores required to be placed in the league is one and the maximum five.
 Qualification is automatic, participants do not have to enter all championship events!

 Should a race be cancelled that in the opinion of the Club Captains would distort the results of the Championship, then a substitute race shall be added and given the same category irrespective of actual length.

 Club members are reminded that they must wear club colours whilst competing in a Championship event.

 Road Scoring System